jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

     }
 }

-// This class maintains is a composite of Shapes instances. class Shapes extends Shape {
+// This class maintains a composite of Shapes instances. class Shapes extends Shape {
     private final List<Shape> shapes = new LinkedList<>();